ImageMagick/Usage-Markdown/canvas/index.md

 This is simply a consequence of the way the hue values were blurred and leveled.

 The ideal solution to this would be a type of modulus-blur, that would take into account the cyclic nature of the Hue values.
-However such a operator is not currently available, and perhaps never will.
+However such an operator is not currently available, and perhaps never will be.

 The best solution I know of is to simply add all three random channels in the image (using [Modulus-Add Composition](../compose/#modulusadd)) so as to extend the range of values.
 This also have a side effect of making the blurred spots smaller, but at least you now get a more dynamic range rainbow colors.